jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 13 - Mobile Ad-hoc Networks.md

 Typically, the source and destination will not be far away in an ad-hoc network.
 - We can add a TTL (time to live) to route request
 - Each node reduces the TTL by one when it propagates the request
-- If the TTL hits zero
+- If the TTL hits zero, the route request packet is dropped